-Earlier this month I was reviewing a new CD recording of Britten’s Peter Grimes for Opera Canada (you should be able to read it in the issue that’s currently at the printers).
+Earlier this month I was reviewing a new CD recording of Britten’s Peter Grimes for Opera Canada (you can read it in the Fall 2020 issue or here).
 It’s a rather good performance from the Bergen Philharmonic with Stuart Skelton in the title role.
 In digging into previous recordings while writing that review I came across a 1995 recording with Philip Langridge in the title role.
 I was familiar with his ENO performance which was brilliant and is captured on DVD but there are serious issues with that recording so I was delighted to be able to have another listen.

 The 1996 recording is really excellent.
 Langridge is a sinewy Grimes who fully captures the two sides of Grimes’ nature as few have done.
 It’s really well seen in Act 2 Scene 2 where Langridge pivots from a truly dreamy version of the passage that starts “In dreams I’ve built myself some kindlier home” to incandescent anger when he thinks the boy has betrayed him.
 There are other Grimes who manage this; Skelton and Dean Griffey for example, but none, I think, quite as well as Langridge.